 The social plane, one may call it, is a time when children tend to shift out of their inner-directed mindset and begin to see themselves as a social part of the classroom.
 This typically develops from age six to nine, although for some children it can appear earlier, and others, much later.
-Children within the second plane begin to notice their friends in a new way, and test their roles within their peer groups as well as their family.
+Children within the second plane begin to notice their friends in a new way and test their roles within their peer groups and their families.
 This broadened sense of self extends to the global community.
 A better developed imagination coupled with real life experiences allows them to visualize the world in the abstract.
 This includes lessons of far off places, culturally specific values, people, and scientific ideas.
 Physical changes prevail, including the loss of baby teeth, an overall improvement in health, as well as growth in height.
 An almost insatiable energy drives the great curiosity and concentration of developing minds that allows them to quite literally build their brains on a daily basis.
-This curiosity allows children to learn as much as they can about a particular topic rather than simply settling for bits and pieces.
+This curiosity drives children to learn as much as they can about a particular topic rather than simply settling for bits and pieces.

 This is also a time when children can appear to distance themselves from their families.
 However, “It is not the family which the child seeks to leave behind but his or her role as a child within it.”
 They may be less inclined to spend time with the family as in years past.
 They become more interested in their friends, or their changing role in the household.
 Their proclivity for social interaction leads them to be interested in groups of friends, clubs, or games with teams and leaders.
 They strive for acceptance within the newly formed social groups as well.
 While their desire for friendship and independence takes them away from their parents, at the same time they desperately want affirmation that what they are doing pleases them.
 At home, as well as school cleanliness takes the back seat as they are no longer the clean and organized child of yesterday, interested in good manners and keeping things tidy and proper, but instead are quite content with being messy.